 The greens were fantastic and the bunkers were good, too.
 All in all, it’s about as nice a presentation and playing conditions as you’ll find anywhere during this peak winter season in the desert.

 Like many desert courses, they encourage you not to replace your divots here, but rather fill with the sand and seed mixture.
 Ultimately, it’s better for the turf.
-They take this step one step further by having little buckets on the side of each cart where you are supposed to dispose of your divots.
+They take this one step further by having little buckets on the side of each cart where you are supposed to dispose of your divots.
 Not everybody seemed to follow this recommendation, but it is one added measure to keep the course looking sharp.

 The conditions might have outshined the course itself, but this is still a very nice track.
 It was designed by Desmond Muirhead and features a pretty traditional tree-lined “country club” look that felt like a milder version of the JW Marriott Desert Springs courses.
 There are some narrow and uncomfortable tee shots, while other holes are pretty wide open.
 The overall terrain is pretty flat without any crazy undulation.